Corporate Governance

 Establishing an IR section (person in charge)

-The President's Office is in charge of IR.
+The Corporate Planning Department is in charge of IR.